JoseMLiza/ucJLDatePicker/README.md

 **04/11/2022:**
   - Fixed some bugs in some properties.
   - New properties added.
-    - **ShowTodayButton:** to enable the current day button when AutoApply is True
+    - **ShowTodayButton:** to enable the current day button when AutoApply is True.
-    - **DayHotColor:** To control the color that will be displayed when the mouse is over someday
+    - **DayHotColor:** To control the color that will be displayed when the mouse is over someday.